webis-de/small-text/CONTRIBUTING.md

 #### Spellings

+- "small-text" is preferred over "Small-Text" in cases where the first letter is capitalized the latter should be used
 - multi-label instead of multi label (analogous: multi-class)
 - dataset instead of data set (but: train set, test set)